xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 ## Conclusion/Acknowledgements

 This post aimed at clarifying some specific aspects of the NCS550 BGP Flowspec implementation.
-- the space used by Flowspec rules is variable and dependant on the complexity
+- the space used by Flowspec rules is variable and dependent on the complexity
 - ranges can use different memory sizes and it's usually the best to use power of twos
 - the officially supported scale is 3000 "simple" rules
 - the NCS55A2-MOD-SE-S based on Jericho+ with OP eTCAM can program up to 250 rules per second